 When used in proper names, such as Earl Grey tea or the unit Gray (used to measure radiation absorption; one gray is equal to about one joule of energy radiated by the ionization of one kilogram of matter), the spelling stays the same regardless of which country.
 This is also true when a person’s first or last name is spelled “grey” or “gray” such as Charles Grey, the second Earl of Grey and prime minister of the United Kingdom from 1830 to 1834.

 Gray and Grey as a Noun

-When referring directly to the color that is shades between white and black, you can use the word “gray” as a noun.
+When referring directly to the colors that are different shades between white and black, you can use the word “gray” as a noun.

 - “Her hair was gray.”
 OR “Her hair was grey.”